 Whose song and poetry are the essence of all language,

-Whose costume is the moon and the stars…
+Whose costume are the moon and the stars…

-Mahalakshmi Chavan is a promising upcoming young talents in the Indian Classical Dance form of Bharatanatyam.
+Mahalakshmi Chavan is a promising upcoming young talent in the Indian Classical Dance form of Bharatanatyam.